ourcodingclub/ourcodingclub.github.io/_posts/2016-01-01-data-synthesis.md

 <center> <img src="{{ site.baseurl }}/img/joined.png" alt="Img" style="width: 600px;"/> </center>

+__Now we can explore how bird population trends vary across different feeding strategies.
+The graphs below are all different ways to answer the same question.
+Have a ponder about which graph you like the most.__

 ```r
 (trends_diet <- ggplot(bird_models_traits, aes(x = diet, y = estimate,
                                                colour = diet)) +